atlas-open-data-docs/WoW/content/8TeVDocPlots/index.md

 </CENTER>
 {{< /rawhtml >}}

-This TTbarAnalysis requires exactly one good lepton with $$p_T$$ > 25 GeV (see chapter [Event Selection](https://cheatham1.gitbooks.io/openatlasdatatools/content/event_selection.html)).
+This TTbarAnalysis requires exactly one good lepton with \\( p_T \\) > 25 GeV (see chapter [Event Selection](https://cheatham1.gitbooks.io/openatlasdatatools/content/event_selection.html)).
 The distributions of number of leptons and lepton transverse momentum show this to be the case.

 {{< rawhtml >}}
 <CENTER>